wp-plugins/nextgen-facebook/readme.txt

 * Changed the default object expiration time from 1800 to 3600 seconds (1 hour).
 * Removed the "Reset Settings on Activate" Advanced option.
 * Renamed the NGFB_RESET constant to NGFB_RESET_ON_ACTIVATE.
+* Added a 'ngfb_load_lib' action to allow 3rd party plugins to provide library files.
+* Renamed the 'NgfbPlugin' class to 'Ngfb'.

 = Version 6.20.1 =